steebchen/prisma-client-go/README.md

     To get this up and running in your database, we use the Prisma migration tool [`lift`](https://github.com/prisma/lift) to create and migrate our database:

+    ```shell script
+    # initialize the first migration
+    go run github.com/prisma/photongo lift save --create-db --name "init"
+    # apply the migration
+    go run github.com/prisma/photongo lift up
     ```
-    prisma2 lift save --create-db --name "init" # the parameters are only required the first time
-    prisma2 lift up
-    ```

 4) Generate the Photon Go client in your project

+    ```shell script
+    go run github.com/prisma/photongo generate
     ```
-    prisma2 generate
-    ```

     Photon go is now generated into the file path you specified in the "output" option which is `"./photon/photon_gen.go"` in this case.

     For development, you can also use the dev command for continuous generation.
 It will also automatically handle migrations locally whenever you change your schema.

+    ```shell script
+    go run github.com/prisma/photongo dev
     ```
-    prisma2 dev
-    ```

-5) A few notes

-    Prisma uses a query engine to unify communication regardless of database or programming language.
-We automatically download it for you to your project path (where you ran `prisma2 generate` or `prisma2 dev`).
-However, you should ignore the binary file called `query-engine-<platform>` and adding `query-engine-*` to your .gitignore file (and if you're using docker, also do your .dockerignore).
-When you deploy your Go application to a remote server, you should push this binary as well because Photon Go depends on it.
+    Note: Some errors may get displayed, but you can ignore them.
+Prisma Studio is currently not working.
+As an alternative, you can install the [Prisma CLI](https://github.com/prisma/prisma2#getting-started).

-For more information and intstructions on how to deploy your app, please check the [deploy instructions](#deploy).
+For more information and instructions on how to deploy your app, please check the [deploy instructions](#deploy).

 ## Usage